canro91/canro91.github.io/_posts/2020-11-17-DefaultOrEmpty.md

     => source.Any() ? source : new[]{ @default };
 ```

 Voilà!
-DefaultIfEmpty is helpful to make sure we always have a defualt value when filtering a collection.
-It's a good alternative to FirstOrDefault followed by checking for null value.
+DefaultIfEmpty is helpful to make sure we always have a default value when filtering a collection.
+It's a good alternative to FirstOrDefault followed by checking for null values.

 To learn more about LINQ, check my [Quick Guide to LINQ]({% post_url 2021-01-18-LinqGuide %}).
 Don't miss my [C# Definitive Guide]({% post_url 2018-11-17-TheC#DefinitiveGuide %}) for a list of subjects every intermediate C# developer should know.